SAREC-Lab/sedrones/pages/mydoc/mydoc_overview.md

 This website will be under construction throughout the Spring of 2019 with resources added each week.

 Note: Installation on the Mac normally requires several 'tweaks' depending exactly on what version you are running and what is already installed.
-We will be updating this page with an FAQ to document these tweaks.
+We will be updating this page with an FAQ to document these tweaks..

 {% include links.html %}